All of our content is written by humans, not robots. Learn More

 Furious, she comes knocking at your door with the IT guy, checks your computer, and, sure enough, confirms that the spy intercepted the file from your end.
 By lunch time, you’re heading home with a cardboard box of your personal belongings.
 If only you had a VPN kill switch.

-That may be an unlikely scenario, but you get the point.
+That may be an incredibly unlikely scenario, but you get the point.
 A VPN kill switch may not directly protect your online data, but it ensures you take the right steps to avoid the consequences of an unsecure connection.
-That’s why a kill switch is essential.
+That’s why a kill switch is an excellent security feature to have and to know about.

 Dropped VPN Connections and VPN Kill Switches

 There’s another scenario in which a VPN kill switch may come in handy, and it happens more often than most people think.
-Having tested dozens of VPNs, we know that even the best VPNs can be unstable and erratic sometimes.
+Having tested dozens of VPNs, we know that even the the best VPN services can be unstable and erratic sometimes.
 Dropped connections are not uncommon, and when they happen, your device defaults back to an unsecure connection even if you’re in the middle of browsing.

 The worst part?
 You may not notice it until it’s too late.
-Without a kill switch, you’ll be able to keep browsing through your unsecured connection, inadvertently leaking your browsing activity to your ISP and anyone who may be tracking you.
+Without a kill switch, you’ll be able to keep browsing through your unsecured connection, inadvertently leaking your browsing activity to your internet service provider (ISP) and anyone who may be tracking you.

 Do All VPN Kill Switches Work the Same Way?